 Problems With The Size of Hex

 - CoinMarketCap has an evaluation process that attempts to weed out low quality projects that try to jump to the top of the list with artificially large marketcap gaming, where a token is minted with a trillion supply and then the creator wash trades the price up to $1.
 To list in the top 200, a token must be listed on a centralized exchange with material volume, such as Coinbase or Binance.

 - It’s so large, but Schueler and Hexicans always invoke the low price fallacy: “It’s pre-viral because it is only $0.26.”
 Bank of America could split their shares 100-to-1 and have a stock market price of $0.47 but that wouldn’t make it any less of a $250 billion company.
 Price has no bearing on future opportunity or cheapness without considering how much supply exists along with it.

 - If Hex were to 4x in size at this point, it would exceed the valuation of the platform it’s built on, Ethereum (which reminds me of the Palm Pilot craziness of the Tech Bubble).

-- Having a large market cap combined with permanent inflation is an issue.
+- Having a large market capitalization combined with permanent inflation is an issue.
 Think about how $32 billion*3.69% (June 2022) is about $1.2 billion in new tokens a year that must be absorbed from new buyers.
 It’s a dynamic relationship with price; as the price increases it becomes much harder to maintain, but as the price drops, the threshold is easier to meet.
 Presumably many will ‘re-stake’ again and again keeping the supply off the market for a while, but that is only delaying and stacking up the eventual unwind.

 - Trading volume for a token of this size is quite low.
 Price discovery comes from volume and basically any other coin in the top 100 has multiples more.
-You can compare apples-to-apples by taking the volume and dividing by the marketcap to get a ratio.
-A typical trading ratio is around 0.02-0.06 or more.
+You can compare apples-to-apples by taking the volume and dividing by the marketcap.
+A typically this number is between 0.02-0.06 or more.
 As of this writing, Hex’s volume ratio is less than 0.00035 which means it has 1/57th of the trading volume of its peers.